Walnut Insurance review: Term life insurance with holistic benefits

 Walnut Insurance vs. competitors

-You have a lot of options when it comes to term life insurance.
-Here’s how Walnut Insurance compares to two of its competitors and some of the most popular providers, Bestow and Lemonade.
+You have a lot of options when it comes to term life insurance from the top life insurance companies.
+Here’s how Walnut Insurance compares to two of its competitors and some of the most popular providers, Lemonade and Bestow.

 In addition to offering more term options, Bestow also has a higher coverage limit than Walnut Insurance at $1.5 million.
 Both applications are quick and easy and don’t require a medical exam.